qiao/PathFinding.js/README.md

 The aim of this project is to provide a path-finding library that can be easily incorporated into web games.

-It comes along with an [online demo](http://qiao.github.com/PathFinding.js/visual) to show how the various algorithms execute.
+It comes along with an [online demo](http://qiao.github.com/PathFinding.js/visual) to show how the algorithms execute.

 ## Basic Usage ##